solidpayorg/gitmark/README.md

 ## Introduction

-Gitmark extends git to allow commits to be "marked" (using the command `git mark`) by a supporting block chain.
-This "reinforces" or "finalizes" a given commit, to determine global consensus and a definitive project history
+Gitmark enhances git functionality by introducing the ability to 'mark' commits using the `git mark` command, integrating supported time chains (aka block chains).
+This process 'reinforces' or 'finalizes' specific commits, facilitating the establishment of a global consensus and creating a definitive, auditable, and tamper-proof history for a project.
+Git mark additionslly solves the double spend problem for git repositories.
+Technical details are presented in the git mark [SCHEMA](./SCHEMA.md).

 ## Installation